EnnieAyo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 2-groups- command to display groups
 - 3-new_owner- command to change ownership
 - 4-empty- command to create an empty file
+- 5-execute- command to make a file executable